NeighborTechs

 7 Reasons Your Computer Is Running Slow (And How to Fix Each One)

-April 2, 20265 min readBy NeighborTechs Team
+April 2, 20268 min readBy NeighborTechs Team

 If your computer has been slowing down, you're not alone — it's the #1 reason customers call us at NeighborTechs.
 Before you spend money on a new machine, try these fixes.
+We've diagnosed thousands of slow computers and the same seven problems come up over and over again.

 1. Too Many Startup Programs

 Every time your computer boots, dozens of apps may be launching in the background.
 On Windows, open Task Manager (Ctrl+Shift+Esc), click the Startup tab, and disable anything you don't need immediately.
+Common offenders include Spotify, Discord, OneDrive, Skype, Adobe Creative Cloud, and various manufacturer bloatware.
+On a typical machine we clean, disabling unnecessary startup items cuts boot time by 30-60%.

 2. Low Disk Space